Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The band – Graham Czach (vocals, bass), Dylan McGee Jones (guitar), and PunKy Balfour (drums) – liken their music to an audible Declaration Of Independence.
 One composed with liberating guitars, unrestrained rhythms, actionable drums, and message-laden vocals.

 The trio is not alone in their sonic struggle either, they are joined by an admirable group of co-conspirators on ‘Divided We Fall‘ that includes Angelo Moore (Fishbone) and Emily Armstrong (Dead Sara), among others.
-Unified by their shared passion for the power of choice in music, these be the people poised to light the fuse of peaceful protest, driven by their personal apprehension toward contemporary rock’s despotic, watered down, cookie cutter sameness.
+Unified by their shared passion for the power of choice in music, these be the people poised to light the fuse of peaceful protest, driven by their personal apprehension toward contemporary rock’s despotic, watered down, cookie-cutter sameness.

-Over the span of 11 songs constructed around the idea of individual rights taking flight via instrumentation-borne wings of emancipation, REBEL RAMPAGE have come to make America rock again.
+Over the span of 11 songs constructed around the idea of individual rights taking flight via instrumentation-borne wings of emancipation, REBEL RAMPAGE has come to make America rock again.
 That message is firmly established with the unfurling of its instrumental intro piece, “Hymn To Freedom“, and what follows it, the sultry funk swagger of “Resistance March“.

 Song after solid song finds the trio hammering out some of the finest in groove-riddled heaviness.
 With such stellar numbers like “Not The Enemy” (one of my favorites), the soothing, melodic blues of “Women In White“, or the even more laid back blistering “Sick Of Dying“, civil unrest never sounded so good!